 Thank you for your interest in applying to our program.
 Rolling admissions through May 1, 2015.
 Openings will be available for the following classes: first-year (beginning) Chinese and second-year (intermediate).*

 The application procedure is a three-step process:

 1) Complete and submit a Application.

-2) Send two Letters of Recommendation and a Personal Statement.
+2) Send two Letters of Recommendation.
 High School students must also provide an Official Transcript.

 - Letters of Recommendation -